ProgrammersOfVilnius/pov-check-health/check-health.rst

 checkaliases
-  Check if /etc/aliases.db is up to date
+  Check if /etc/aliases.db is up to date.

   Probably works only with Postfix, and only if you use the default database format.